decis-bench/febench/README.md

 ![image](./imgs/flink-jmh.png)

 ## ✉️ Contributing
 FEBench is developed as an open platform to attract industry and academia to collaborate on the benchmark and further development of RTFE.
-Reach out to Mian Lu (lumian@4paradigm.com) if you would like to get involved or contribute!
+Please leave your comments in the [Issues](https://github.com/decis-bench/febench/issues) if you would like to get involved or contribute!